lerna-lite/lerna-lite/README.md

 > **Note** please make sure that you have a `lerna.json` config file created and a `version` property defined with either a fixed or `independent` mode.
 An error will be thrown if you're missing any of them.

 ### JSON Schema
-You can add the `$schema` property into your `lerna.json` to take advantage of Lerna-Lite [JSON Schema](https://json-schema.org/) (`lerna init` will automatically configure this for you).
+You can add the `$schema` property into your `lerna.json` to take advantage of Lerna-Lite [JSON Schema](https://json-schema.org/) (`lerna init` can help setting it up for you).
 This will help with the developer experience, users will be able to see what properties are valid with their types and a brief description of what they do (each description are pulled from their associated lerna command options documentation).

 ##### `lerna.json`
 ```js